RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

-To obtain a realistic CPU measurement with more that 15 threads you can force the use of the cpu file by overwritting the gpu file with the cpu one:
+To obtain a realistic CPU measurement with more that 15 threads you can force the use of the CPU file by overwriting the GPU file with the CPU one:

 ```
 $ cp